libris/swepub-redux/README.md

 # (...and put behind e.g. nginx in a production environment)
 ```

+(For `pip install` to work you might need to install some dependencies, e.g. `protobuf-compiler` in Ubuntu.)

 Visit http://localhost:8084 to try the Annif UI.
 You'll also find Swagger there.

 You can also test Annif from the command line, e.g.: